Aruvaro-Chulvi/OFFLINED/README.md

 ### Storage
 - **You can run it from a folder on your PC’s drive, from an external hard drive, or even from a USB stick.**
+- **WE RECOMMEND A EXTERNAL SSD DRIVE AS BIG AS YOU WANT, USB 3.2 HIGH SPEED.**
 <br><br>

 ---